fine-boop/robotics_innovation/README.md

 - Work out photogrammetry software.
 Your inputs will be a lot of photos in remote/server/photogrammetry, and your code should output a 3d model to remote/server/photogrammetry/

 - (SOPHIA) Hardware - https://chatgpt.com/share/68f7b2c0-1990-8003-9e8b-6c22503c150a
 If you need help ask me or chatgpt.
 You will need a micro sd card port in one of your devices.
 Follow the instructions, I think you can download the raspberry pi imager (here)[https://downloads.raspberrypi.com/imager/imager_latest.exe].
-Btw the SD card on the pi is on the bottom
+Btw the SD card on the pi is on the bottom.
+Also regardless of weather you did the task you need to bring the pi back on friday